mmilano/SidePanelCollapse/README.md

 #### In the Backlog
 - Tests
-- Method to dispose of the sidepanel
+- Method to dispose of the SidePanelCollapse object
 - Functionality to prevent scroll of the document when side panel is open